fennifith/AAH/README.md

 ```

 You could type `AAH thing something yes stuff` to get the value `this is a thing`.
 Alternatively, you could just type `AAH thing something yes` to get a list of everything below the key `yes` in the YAML hierarchy.

+## Contributing

+See this project's [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for instructions on how to contribute to this project.